MGMT 605 Law and Ethics (3 credit hours)

 This course is an examination of core legal principles as it relates to business transactions.
 The course will place emphasis on current legal issues and trends in business and will identify the legal parameters necessary for managerial decision making.
 Specific case studies in ethics and values, including developing reasoning skills to recognize and respond to challenges facing the business environment will be reviewed.

-MGMT 610 Applied Management (3 credit hours)
+MGMT 610 Management and Organizational Behavior (3 credit hours)

-MGMT 650 Marketing: Establishing Presence and Demand (3 credit hours)
+MGMT 650 Marketing Management (3 credit hours)

 In this course students will learn the process of developing an integrated marketing program taking into consideration the consumer, the trade, the competition and regulatory environment.
 Emphasis will be placed on the marketing concept, the marketing mix, segmentation, positioning, and product/market evolution.

-MGMT 670 Advanced Business Finance (3 credit hours)
+MGMT 670 Managerial Finance (3 credit hours)

 Advanced Business Finance is an in-depth study of the role that capital acquisition plays in the decision-making processes of managers.
 The course provides a framework for analyzing the major type of financial decisions made by businesses in a way that will maximize the market value of the firm.
 Many of the advances in financial theory are based on the interaction between corporate decision making and capital markets behavior.
 The issues underlying the theory of finance are therefore of considerable relevance to analysts working in the capital markets.